german-bortoli/laravel-ckan-api/README.md

 All resources has enabled the methods, all, find, create, update, delete, but not every endpoint allows it, so it will throw an exception.

+See more examples at [example/simple_routing.md](example/simple_routing.md)

-For more information read [http://docs.ckan.org/en/latest/api/legacy-api.html#model-resources](http://docs.ckan.org/en/latest/api/legacy-api.html#model-resources)
+For more information read [http://docs.ckan.org/en/latest/api/](http://docs.ckan.org/en/latest/api/)